vladano/wix-toolset-demos/README.md

 # Wix toolset demo projects

-1. Build Maven project inside folder TicTacToeMaven 1.1 Build project inside folder WixInstDotNetCoreAndJava - install Java app - install .NET Core app
+1.1 Build Maven project inside folder TicTacToeMaven
+    - This is a Java/Mavenized version of the popular classic game Tic-Tac-Toe.
+1.2 Build project inside folder WixInstDotNetCoreAndJava
+    - Build .msi installtion file that installs .NET Core with ALL files for .NET CORE and Java .jar file from previous step (1.1).

 2. Build Wix toolset project inside folder WixInstallerSample

-   - install all files found inside folder WixSampleInstaller\SoftwareToInstall
+   - Build .msi installtion file that demonstarate Old and NEW way to dimaicaly create struture of files inside installation folder (folder "SoftwareToInstall").
+All inside this folder will be automatically pack to .msi generated installation file and install to installation folder during install.

 3. Build Wix toolset project inside folder WixDemoInstall
-   - install file tropical_island.jpg
-   - install file William_Shakespeare.txt
-   - install all files found inside folder WixDemoInstall\NaturePictures
+   - Build .msi installtion file that installs the defined files and all files in the defined installation folder.

 4. Build Wix toolset project inside folder ExampleWindowsService
+   - Build .msi installtion file that installation application as Windows service on destination computer.

+5. Build Wix toolset project inside folder WixIISAppInstall
-   - install service named ExampleService on destination Windows computer
+   - Build .msi installtion file that install demo web site on Windows IIS server.